beeware/toga/docs/reference/api/window.rst

 The window has content, which will usually be a container widget of some kind.
 A window may also have other decorations, such as a title bar or toolbar.

 By default, a window is not visible.
-A window must be associated with an application before it can be displayed.
+When the window is shown, it will be associated with the currently active application.
 The content of the window can be changed by re-assigning the content of the window to a new widget.

 .. code-block:: python